alptugan/blog-teaching/content/📌 DEV Tools - CasaOS - Dockers.md

 ## SWC
 [source](https://swc.rs/) SWC is an extensible Rust-based platform for the next generation of fast developer tools.
 SWC is **20x faster than Babel** on a single thread and **70x faster** on four cores.

+## Puppeteer
+[Puppeteer: JavaScript API for Chrome and Firefox](https://github.com/puppeteer/puppeteer)  Puppeteer runs in the headless (no visible UI) by default

+[Browserless: The headless Chrome/Chromium driver on top of Puppeteer.](https://github.com/microlinkhq/browserless?tab=readme-ov-file)  The headless Chrome/Chromium driver on top of [Puppeteer](https://github.com/GoogleChrome/puppeteer).

 # Front-end UI Frameworks
 [Mantine](https://mantine.dev/)
 [Pico](https://picocss.com/) ⭐️